 We hobbled back onto the bus, knock kneed, and started the ride home – now much quieter.
 A few people fell asleep.
 I sat awake, staring at everything, chuckling quietly to myself over how funny it was that I couldn’t string two thoughts together, and listening to ‘Land Down Under’ a thousand times.

 The bus dropped us back in Byron, by which point I was completely out of it and couldn’t perform the most basic of tasks without forgetting how and giggling.
 My friend was more with it, and guided me to check in at our new hostel, the Arts Factory, an achingly bohemian cluster of wigwams and tents and all sorts of cool people with dreadlocks and tattoos.
 I slumped against the check-in desk while my friend sorted the paperwork.
 I felt very paranoid that we wouldn’t be allowed to stay if the receptionist knew I was stoned (despite the fact the place reeked of weed and was in the centre of Byron), and so tried very, very hard to look normal and keep a straight face.

 Thing is, when you try to act normal when stoned, you realise you haven’t a clue what normal is.

-This eternal battle raged while I shakily signed the papers and paid on my card.
-My repeated failures to act like a normal human being were obviously hilarious to my own cloudy mind, and so I just stood, swaying, testing out different expressions, giggling like a twat.
+This eternal battle raged while I shakily signed the papers and paid on my card, swaying all the while, testing out different expressions and giggling like a twat.
 We booked into a giant wigwam with a giant chiminea thing in the middle, and immediately passed out for a couple of hours after lying on the bed.

 Nimbin was fun.
 My advice if you’re doing an Australian road trip: stock up on those cookies.